Kalash people: Geography

-The Bumburet and Rumbur valleys join at (1,640 m), joining the Kunar at the village of Ayrun (1,400 m) and they each rise to passes connecting to Afghanistan's Nuristan Province at about 4,500 m.

-The Birir Valley opens towards the Kunar at the village of Gabhirat (1,360 m).
+The Kalash are a small group of Indo-Aryan speaking people.
+They live in three isolated mountainous valleys located in Chitral, Pakistan: Bumburet (Kalash: Mumuret), Rumbur (Rukmu), and Birir (Biriu).
+These valleys open towards the Chitral River, some 20 km south (downstream) of Chitral town.
+The Bumburet and Rumbur valleys join at (1,640 m), joining the Chitral River at the village of Ayrun (1,400 m) and they each rise to passes connecting to Nuristan Province in Afghanistan at about 4,500 m.
+The Birir Valley opens towards the Chitral River at the village of Gabhirat (1,360 m).
 A pass connects the Birir and Bumburet valleys at about 3,000 m.
 The Kalash villages in all three valleys are located at a height of approximately 1,900 to 2,200 m.

 The region is extremely fertile, with rich oak forests on the mountainsides that support intensive agriculture, much of which is carried out by hand rather than by machinery.
 The powerful and dangerous rivers that flow through the valleys have been harnessed to power grinding mills and to water the farm fields through the use of ingenious irrigation channels.
 Wheat, maize, grapes (generally used for wine), apples, apricots and walnuts are among the many foodstuffs grown in the area, along with surplus fodder used for feeding the livestock.

 The climate is typical of high elevation regions without large bodies of water to regulate the temperature.
 The summers are mild and agreeable with average maximum temperatures between 23 and 27 C. Winters, on the other hand, can be very cold, with average minimum temperatures between 2 and 1 C. The average yearly precipitation is 700 to 800 mm.

 History

 Origins

-The Kalash people have several traditions regarding their origins.
-According to one tradition, their ancestors migrated "some centuries ago" to Chitral Valley from the Waigal Valley of Nuristan in northeastern Afghanistan, or a location further south, called "Tsiyam" in their folk songs and epics.
-"Tsiyam" is said to be near Jalalabad and Lughman according to Morgenstierne.
+According to a Kalash tradition, their ancestors migrated some centuries ago to the Chitral Valley from the Waigal Valley of Nuristan Province, Afghanistan, or from a location further south called "Tsiyam" in their folk songs and epics, said to be near Jalalabad and Lughman according to Morgenstierne.

 According to a tradition, the Kalash descend from the armies of Alexander who were left behind from his armed campaign, though no evidence exists for him to have passed the area.

-According to Henry Walter Bellew (1834-1892) the Kalash are the descendants of Gandhari people.
+According to Henry Walter Bellew (1834–1892), the Kalash are the descendants of Gandhari people.

+The term is also used to refer to several distinct Nuristani speaking people, including the Väi, the Čima-nišei, the Vântä, plus the Ashkun- and Tregami-speakers.